MrDaubinet/rl-tic-tac-toe/reinforcement-learning/README.md

 # Reinforcement Learning Visualization Module

+## Algorithms

+1. Temporal Difference Learning: is a method of learning from experience to predict future rewards.
+It is a combination of Monte Carlo methods and Dynamic Programming.

+2. Value based: Q-learning is a value based algorithm that uses a Q-table to store the value of each action in each state.
+The agent uses the Q-table to choose the best action to take in each state.

+3. Policy based: PPO is a policy based algorithm that uses a neural network to approximate the policy function.
+The agent uses the neural network to choose the best action to take in each state.

 ## Overview
 This module provides comprehensive visualization tools for tracking and analyzing the performance of reinforcement learning algorithms, specifically designed for the Tic-Tac-Toe learning environment.
 It offers intuitive visualizations of learning progress, win rates, rewards, and value functions.